IQNOMY/platform_documentation/_build/html/_sources/integrations/mailchimp.txt

 MailChimp List Fields
 ~~~~~~~~~~~~~~~~~~~~~
-Standard a nwe list in Mailchimp has the following fields:
+Standard a nwe list in MailChimp has the following fields:
 * Email Address (required, can't be removed and is used as unique id)
 * First Name (optional, can be removed)
 * Last Name (optional, can be removed)

-You can add custom fields to the Mailchimp list.
+You can add custom fields to the MailChimp list.

 .. note::
    Custom fields are also standard in the Signup Form.
 Therefor you might want to set the field to *invisible*.
 See http://kb.mailchimp.com/lists/signup-forms/add-hidden-fields-to-a-signup-form voor meer info.*